john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     1  B
     2  C

 Notice the column header `0` above the column of data?
 Other than that, importing one-dimensional data as a dataframe is pretty much the same as importing it as a series.
 Feel free to rename that column of data.
-However, importing the data as a dataframe opens the door for other practices, like appending the data column-wise or row-wise to another dataframe, or using it as a table for performing merges (pandas equivalent to an SQL join).
+However, importing the data as a dataframe opens the door for other options, like appending the data column-wise or row-wise to another dataframe, or using it as a table for performing merges (pandas equivalent to an SQL join).

 Again, you're less likely to build pandas dataframes from scratch and will more likely import existing data using one of the `read_` functions.
 But for those itching to build their own dataframes, there are a few ways to do so.